microsoft/vscode-docs/docs/terminal/advanced.md

 The terminal has both unicode and emoji support, since these are being used in a terminal environment there are some caveats to that support:

 - Some unicode symbols have ambiguous width that may have changed between unicode versions.
-Currently we support unicode version 6 and 11 widths which can be configured with the `terminal.integrated.unicodeVersion` setting, this version should match the unicode version used by the shell/operating system, otherwise there could be rendering issues.
+Currently we support unicode version 6 and 11 widths which can be configured with the `terminal.integrated.unicodeVersion` setting.
+That version should match the unicode version used by the shell/operating system, otherwise there could be rendering issues.
 Note that the unicode version of the shell/OS may not match the font's actual width.
 - Some emoji that are made up of multiple combined characters may not render correctly, for example skin tone modifiers.
 - Emoji support on Windows is limited on Windows.